Experienced Pittsburgh Divorce Attorney

 Claims for economic relief can extend the duration of the process still further, since (as a general rule) courts will decline even to begin to decide them until either both spouses sign consent forms, or the two years have passed.
 In the meantime, be sure that you have done what is necessary to survive your separation.

-If you need legal assistance with your divorce or family law matter in Southwestern Pennsylvania, call me to set up a personal consultation.
+If you need legal assistance with your divorce or family law matter in Southwestern Pennsylvania, call my office to set up a personal consultation with a family legal services attorney.
 This blog will feature periodic updates.
 Consider subscribing!
 Please do not comment anonymously, and do not post anything that you consider confidential.
 I try to be responsive to commentary and questions, but know that posting here will not create an attorney/client relationship and that I will not offer legal advice via the Internet.

 Michael B. Greenstein